jeroenmoons/drl_banana/Report.md

 * **epsilon**: starts at 1, decays with factor .9999, bottoms out at 0.01
   _-> increasing epsilon_min results in a lower average training score because there is too much exploration_
 * **tau**: 0.001
-  _-> I didn't experiment with this parameter, didn't think this would have a large impact_
+  _-> I didn't experiment with this parameter, see 'further work' section_

 #### Q-network architecture